 She’s a Bengal and as such, is packed full of personality in a little body.
-She’s three years old now but doesn’t realise she’s not a kitten any longer and will get into absolutely everything you don’t want her to, loves water and being under things (the kitchen cabinets, the duvet, my shirt), is extremely chatty and curious and can not resist a good cardboard box.
+She’s 6 years old now but doesn’t realise she’s not a kitten any longer and will get into absolutely everything you don’t want her to, loves water and being under things (the kitchen cabinets, the duvet, my shirt), is extremely chatty and curious and cannot resist a good cardboard box.
 She’ll charm the pants off of anyone who visits due to her very friendly and mischievous personality.
 She’s often found on my lap.
 She sleeps right next to me at night.
 She’s my furry alarm clock.
 I don’t know how to say no to her.

 He’s a Sheltie and incredibly curious and intelligent and hilarious.
 He loves his walks, playing chase and tug of war.
 He’s a bit shy and cautious with strangers but believes his job is keeping our home safe from intruders so he’ll bark at anything he deems a threat, even if it’s just a bird.
 He needs to get involved if anyone is hugging.
 He likes a snuggle.
 He likes the cats’ food more than his own.
 He completely believes Meisha is his best mate and that she enjoys him sniffing her bum all the time (she doesn’t).
 They do like to play together so as the ‘younger kids’, they keep each other entertained.